In this guide

 Key Elections Coming in 2025-2026

-- German Bundestag formation and coalition negotiations
+- German Bundestag coalition formation and developments

-- French regional contests
+- French regional electoral contests

-- UK local and special elections
+- UK local authority elections and parliamentary by-elections

-- Various Latin American presidential races
+- Numerous Latin American presidential contests

 Browse all current election markets through PolyGram's streamlined registration process.
 Start trading on PolyGram →